 We are reader supported.
 If you buy through the links on our website, we may earn a small commission at no additional cost to you.
 Learn more.

 We have reviewed some of the best spark plugs on the market.
 This includes iridium, platinum, and nickel-alloy spark plugs.
 You may choose the best one according to your budget and preferences.
-You can buy it online or go to a nearby shop to get them.
+You can buy them online or go to a nearby shop to get them.

 - 5 Best Spark Plugs on the market

-- Who should buy a spark plug?
+- When to replace a spark plug?

 - What to consider when buying a spark plug?